 All new administrative policy proposals or amendments to existing policies must comply with the rules stipulated in the college’s Administrative Policy and Procedural Manual.
 Specific instructions are outlined below.

-- Using MS Word’s “track changes” function, make proposed revisions to the official copy of the existing policy, or in the case of a new policy, draft the proposed policy using the college’s administrative policy template (MS Word doc file size 34Kb).
-Existing policies must be revised to reflect the current format before submission.
-If you have questions about policy format, content or style, please consult the Policy Writing Guide or contact Management Services for assistance.
+- Existing policies must be revised to reflect the current format before submission.
+If you have questions about policy format, content or style, please contact the Administrative Policy Program Manager for assistance.

-- Submit the policy cover sheet and final draft form of the policy to the appropriate dean or vice president (as applicable) who will determine whether adequate review has been completed, if the proposal is in the proper format, and indicate his/her approval.
+- Submit the Policy Transmittal Sheet and final draft of the policy to the appropriate dean or vice president (as applicable) who will determine whether adequate review has been completed, if the proposal is in the proper format, and indicate his/her approval.

-- Once approval has been received, the appropriate vice president will forward the policy to Management Services.
-Management Services will make the determination of whether the policy is a major revision or minor revision.
-If the policy change is minor, Management Services will update the Campus Handbook.
+- Once approval has been received, the appropriate vice president will forward the policy to the Administrative Policy Program Manager.
+The Administrative Policy Program Manager will make the determination of whether the policy is a major revision or minor revision.
+If the policy change is minor, the Administrative Policy Program Manager will update the Campus Handbook.

 - Upon final approval, new or amended polices will be posted to the Campus Handbook.
-Management Services will also send a notification to the faculty and as appropriate student digests.
+The Administrative Policy Program Manager will also send a notification to the faculty and as appropriate student digests.